CharlieAlphaFox/BinanceMarginTrader/README.md

 ## Setup
-To run this project, install python and run in a virtual env the needed libraries can be added with pip install:
+To run this project, install python and run in a virtual env the needed libraries can be added with pip install..:

 ```
 $ pandas